erikhayry/bakomjs/README.md

 ## Known issues

 * a background image size have to be set (both height and width)
-* text align center and right currently not working
+* text align center and right currently not working in Firefox

 ## Changelog
 * `v 1.0` - Initial Release